 Conscious Leaders Aligned Decisions

-Choose to become the conscious leader of your own life and make aligned decisions.
+Choose to become the conscious leader of your own life and make different, more aligned decisions.
 This helps you bypass all the places in your personal narrative that might be holding you back from choosing things that support your growth, evolution and the expansion of wellbeing in your life.
-The more conscious you are in your decisionmaking, the more magic and serendipity you unleash in your life.
+The more conscious you are in your decisionmaking, the more magic and serendipity you unlock in your life.
 Choose to make clear, aligned choices that allow you to serve the unfolding of an abundant life in a coherent world.
 A world based on love, not fear, that supports wellbeing for all life on earth.
 It is time to bring into the centre of our everyday life the rituals that make life sacred.
 Our breath … breath is what connects us to the world.
 Water connects us to the world.
 Food connects us to the world.
-According to the ancient Vedas, the universe is divine, and everything therein – even the smallest blade of grass – is an expression of the divine.
+According to the ancient Vedas, the universe is Divine, and everything therein – even the smallest blade of grass – is an expression of the Divine.

 “Nature resembles a printing press, not the printer.
 It is an embroidery, not the Embroiderer.
 It is passive, not active.
 It is a pattern, not a source.
 It is an order, and not the orderer.
 It is a law, not a power.
 It is a code of laws proceeding from a will, not an external reality.”